Tojo07/quote-generator/README.md

 I used this dataset from kaggle to train the sentiment analysis https://www.kaggle.com/datasets/kazanova/sentiment140

 If you are planning to use this model locally, there is one thing you have to do first:
+      download the model checkpoint from https://drive.google.com/drive/folders/1TO6BG5QcBjDyH7jNHuERuIvyNvoW8Hlg?usp=sharing
-      go to the "checkpoint" folder
+      place the model in the same folder as the main.ipynb go to the "checkpoint" folder
       open the "checkpoint" file
-      change the paths to the location of the "model-17500" (this model is on the same "checkpoint folder")
+      change the paths to the location of the "model-17500" (this model is on the same "checkpoint" folder) if you have any issue with process, do not hesitate to contact me

 Please give credits to Tojo Heriniaina Tsimalay ([@Tojo07](https://github.com/Tojo07)) for any usage of this model